 To illustrate this, we will take a look at how Springly welcomes new team members!
 Maybe it’ll inspire you to use some of our methods and it may even guide you towards a new way of thinking.

 Before the Volunteer Arrives

 Let's say you have new volunteers signed up to help your nonprofit this month, season, or year.
 The first thing to do is to dig into your CRM and communicate all logistical details that they need to know before arriving at your organization’s doorstep!

-You need to send them information on what to expect, any documents needed from them for your organization’s records, and when their first volunteering date or orientation would be.
+You need to send them information regarding expectations and requirements.
+For example, whether they need to bring any documents for you to update your organization’s records, when their first session would be, or the date and time of their orientation.
 If you are leading an orientation meeting, send advance notice for them to save the date.

-Each nonprofit has a specific working style and mission, so you can help your volunteers understand your nonprofit quickly.
+Each nonprofit has a specific working style and mission and you can use this to help your volunteers understand your nonprofit quickly.

 Make these points very clear to your volunteers:

 Role of volunteers within nonprofit